 Will is your ability to accept whatever happens.
 And be at peace with it.
 Will is wisdom.

 Will is what prepares you to face anything you can face in an inherently unpredictable world.

 Will is what keeps you going matter what’s happening around you.

-Will is what allows you to stay calm and collected when everyone else lose their heads.
+Will is what allows you to stay calm and collected when everyone else loses their heads.

 Chapter 22: Build Your Inner Citadel

 Nobody is born a gladiator.
 Getting great at anything takes practice: you build our own Citadel, brick by brick.